sibartlett/hapi-io/README.md

 }, function (res) {
   // do something with new user
 });

+// '/admin' namespace
+var socketA = io('/admin');

+socketA.emit('get-admin-user', { id: 'mmemon'}, function(res) {
+  // res is the result from the hapi route
+});
 ```

 ##### How it works

+At plugin initialization time, all `namespaces` are initialized on the server side.

-Each time an event is received, a fake HTTP request is created and injected into the hapi server.
+Each time an event is received for one of the `namespaces` specified is received, a fake HTTP request is created and injected into the hapi server with a socket for that `namespace`.

 The fake HTTP request is constructed as follows: